fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 export default PhoneForm
 ```

 The <i>PhoneForm</i> component is straightforward: it asks for the person's name and a new phone number via a form.
-When the form is submitted, it calls the _changeNumber_ function that handles the update, created with the _useMutation_ hook.
+When the form is submitted, it calls the <code>changeNumber</code> function that handles the update, created with the <code>useMutation</code> hook.

 Enable the new component in the file <i>App.jsx</i>: